tarakc02/rbst/readme.md

 For the future
 --------------
 This project has a lot of room for improvement.
-For starters, I haven't written any unit tests yet, or done any performance testing.
+For starters, the unit tests do not cover all types of inputs, so bug reports would be appreciated.
+I haven't yet done performance testing.
 I'd also like to write a vignette.
 Also need to add `min` and `max` type functions to return the smallest or largest key.
 Beyond that, the underlying implementation should really be a balanced (red-black) search tree, which might  make it easier to include delete operations.
 If you have any ideas please let me know.